asklinux/rimau-waf/README.md

 ## Rimau Waf Version 4.0.0

-The purpose of this project is to develops a user interface for **ModSecurity**.
+The purpose of this project is to develop a user interface for **ModSecurity**.
 Currently this project using Apache and Nginx as a backbone.

 ![Screenshot](docs/img/login.png)